TheImagingSource/tiscamera/doc/pages/tcam-gigetool.rst

    .. option:: --name NAME

-      Set a user defined name.
+      Set a user-defined name.
 This is restricted to 15 characters or less.

 .. option:: rescue --ip IP --netmask NETMASK --gateway GATEWAY IDENTIFIER